Roots are taking shape for UBC Okanagan’s Indigenous Micro-Forest

 “By fostering a sense of long-term responsibility, the forest demonstrates UBC’s commitment to future generations by investing in the campus and the region’s ecosystem while promoting biodiversity and developing a strong legacy that will support nature and life,” says Renee Leboe, manager of Engineering Academic Services.
 “Our students especially will benefit from having a space such as this on our campus.”

-At the root of the proposal’s success is a strong and diverse team with existing relationship and collaboration with the Syilx Peoples, UBC faculty, staff and students.
-Indigenous voices and perspectives will lead the project with members of the Syilx community co-creating the design and the project throughout its stages.
+At the root of the proposal’s success was a strong and diverse team with existing relationship and collaboration with the Syilx Peoples, UBC faculty, staff and students.
+Indigenous voices and perspectives lead the project with members of the Syilx community co-creating the design and the project throughout its stages.
 The Forest also recognizes the integral connection of UBC with Indigenous partners, and the land with which it resides.

 The Micro-Forest will be larger than several full-sized basketball courts and, while campus planning and the project team are still working out the location, it will be located near the Engineering, Management and Education Building.
 Planning is expected to take place over the next year as the project team collaborates with the En’owkin Centre, Knowledge Keepers and the community.
 The Micro-Forest will include native plants to the Okanagan, which will be selected together with the Knowledge Keepers following traditional ecological knowledge.
 The site preparation and planting will take between two to five years to ensure the project and the ecosystem are developed in a sustainable manner.